What is a refurbished phone?

 Physical appearance

-A refurbished phone may also not be as pristine as a new phone and it wouldn’t be uncommon for it to have some minor defects such as scratches or dents.
+A refurbished phone may not be as pristine as a new device, and it may have some minor imperfections such as scratches or dents.
+These blemishes should not affect the function of the device.

 Is there a difference between used and refurbished phones?